 Eligibility for Funding

-Applicants must qualify as tax-exempt under section 501(c)(3) of the Internal Revenue Code, either per se or under the auspices of a qualified fiscal agent, or be classified as a unit of government.
+Applicants must be located within or offering services to the citizens of Greenville County, South Carolina and qualify as tax-exempt under section 501(c)(3) of the Internal Revenue Code or under the auspices of a qualified fiscal agent, or be classified as a unit of government.

 Organizations must not discriminate on the basis of age, race, national origin, ethnicity, gender, physical ability, sexual orientation, political affiliation or religious belief.

 Each organization may submit only one application per year.
 Exceptions are made for organizations that have 5 or more locations within Greenville County AND have at least 5,000 employees.

 Projects accepted for a 1-year grant must be able to be completed, and final report submitted, by June 30, 2021; 2-year grants must be able to be completed, and final report submitted, by June 30, 2022.

 Current GWG grant recipients may apply for another grant only after they have successfully completed the assessment process.
 The GWG grant cycle runs from May (when the grants are awarded) until June of the following year (when grant assessments are completed).
 In the case of 2-year grants, the end of the grant cycle is in June two years after the awarding of the grant.
 Organizations are not eligible to apply for another grant until the end of the grant cycle for which they have received funding.
 In other words, since the end of the grant cycle falls after the application deadline, organizations will not be permitted to submit an application for the year after they received a grant (or two years after in the case of a 2-year grant), even if the project has been completed prior to the application deadline.
 Otherwise, there are no limits on the number of times an organization may apply for a GWG grant.